Published: October 13, 2021 • 2 min read

 Don’t worry about taking the right job at the right company.
 When you’re starting out those opportunities aren’t going to be busting down your door; forget them for now.
 Don’t worry about learning the right language or framework.
 Once you can program, you can pivot.
 You have to be a good programmer first to even have that problem.

 To quote Cheryl Strayed, author of Wild: “Don’t be in a hurry to publish.
 Be in a hurry to be the best writer you can be.”

 “Don’t ask for advice, ask for a code review.”

 A signpost that somebody has adopted this attitude and is headed in the right direction can be gleaned from how they respond to pairing or a code review.
 When a great programmer critiques your code, they’re trying to do just two things: improve the code and you as a programmer.
 That’s it.

 But there’s a big conflict!
-When you’re new, every line of code you write is going to contain ‘enhancement opportunities’.
+When you’re new, your code is going to be bad.
 You’re going to implement anti-patterns.
-You’re going to take pointless risks.
-You’re going to step right on invisible language-specific third rails.
-You’re going to ignore obvious cases.
-Anyone who has ever opened a text editor has made these choices.
+Take pointless risks.
+Step right on invisible third rails.
+Ignore obvious cases.
+Anyone who has ever opened a text editor has made these mistakes.

 Folks who are headed in the right direction engage with the ideas.
 They try to figure out what they missed by asking questions.
-Folks who are stuck on the plateau of beginner-ism will argue, “well, actually” themselves right past the message, appeal to authorities, and throw up every other logical fallacy in the book because it is painful to feel like somebody is criticizing your brain.
+Folks who are stuck on the plateau of beginner-ism will “well, actually” themselves right past the message, arguing, appealing to authorities, and throwing up every logical fallacy in the book because it is painful to feel like somebody is criticizing your mind.
 They aren’t, but it can take a while to figure that out.